IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/advanced/dealing_with_large_models.rst

 Dealing with large models
 =========================

-The BlenderBIM Add-on can handle large models, or federated collections of models where the combined total IFCs may be many gigabytes or object counts may be in the hundreds of thousands.
+Bonsai can handle large models, or federated collections of models where the combined total IFCs may be many gigabytes or object counts may be in the hundreds of thousands.

 Models may be large in terms of different metrics, such as: